BestTimesToVisit.com Logo

 money

-While credit cards are accepted in many tourist spots, always carry some Peruvian Soles (PEN) in cash for smaller purchases, local markets, and street food vendors.
+While credit cards are accepted in many tourist areas and larger establishments, always have some Peruvian Soles (PEN) on hand for smaller vendors, markets, and local buses.
 ATMs are widely available, but inform your bank of your travel dates to avoid card blocks.

 safety

-Be mindful of your belongings, especially in crowded areas like Gamarra Market or on public buses.
+Be mindful of your belongings, especially in crowded areas like Miraflores' boardwalk or the historic center's markets.
 Pickpocketing can occur, so keep your valuables secure and out of sight, and avoid flashing expensive electronics.

 packing